This is the series of entry-level lectures of the Japanese sword and its history for those who are interested in

 The Japanese sword was basically designed as a weapon, but Japanese sword smiths imbued qualities of grace and beauty into the blades as well as functional superiority.
 The intricate patterns of surface and texture formed by their highly developed forging and tempering technique were done only in Japan.
 In the past, the Japanese looked at swords as a spiritual symbol of temples, shrines, and samurai.
 Nowadays, the Japanese regard the sword as a cultural art object made of steel.

-*Photos of swords were taken by my father and they were his swords at the time the photos were taken.
+*My father took the photos of his swords and they were his swords at the time the photos were taken.
 But after his death, they are no longer owned by my family.